Family gathered together for dinner during a meaningful trip

 Best for: American Airlines and Choice Hotels transfers

-Choosing a single ecosystem is at the heart of a successful beginner credit card strategy 2025.
-It keeps your points together, prevents stranded balances, and speeds up your first big redemption.
+Choosing a single ecosystem keeps your points together, prevents stranded balances, and speeds up your first meaningful redemption.

 Step 3: Your Ideal First Card